With retro styling and a great driving experience, the R50 MINI was a hit and is now popular as a modern classic. Here’s how to buy the best

 The whining of the power steering pump might be a characteristic of the first-generation MINI, but it’s a known failure point.
 So on the move, make sure it is working well and at standstill listen for any odd noises.
 Also check for fluid leaks.

-The first-generation MINI is now becoming accepted as a modern classic, and has appeared more and more at Mini events as the animosity between the classic and modern Mini scenes has softened.
-With prices from well under £1000, they represent extraordinary value for what is a premium small car.
-Despite being 18 years old, it’s clear why the MINI was such a success.
-It has dated well, especially in light of the bloated models now produced by BMW, and feels a lot better built than many contemporary rivals.
+The first-generation MINI is now accepted as a modern classic and has appeared more frequently at Mini events as the animosity between the classic and modern Mini scenes has softened.
+With prices starting from under £1000, the MINI represents extraordinary value for what is a premium small car.
+Despite being over two decades old the MINI has dated well, especially in light of the more bloated current-day models, and feels a lot better built than many contemporary rivals.
 It’s also great fun to drive – especially in Cooper S form.

-With so many cars being broken for spares, you shouldn’t have to struggle too much if you need replacement parts, and there are plenty of aftermarket specialist catering for these vehicles too.
-Buy a good one, and you’ll be getting a whole lot of fun for banger money.
-And with values as they are, the only way is surely up.
+With so many cars being broken for spares you shouldn’t struggle to find replacement parts, and there are plenty of aftermarket specialist catering for these vehicles too.
+Buy a good one and you’ll be getting a whole lot of fun for not very much money.